 Which SmartThings devices work with Amazon Alexa?

-Alexa can be used to control light bulbs, on/off switches, dimmer switches, and Routines configured with SmartThings.
+Alexa can be used to control light bulbs, on/off switches, dimmer switches, locking actions for locks, and Routines configured with SmartThings.

 Note: For security reasons, Alexa will only support Routines with lighting and switch devices.
 Learn more about Routines and Alexa here.